Annual growth in real estate financing from banks slowed in March

 Contracts fall.
 And higher funding per beneficiary

-Despite the increase in the value of funding, the number of contracts concluded decreased slightly, with 10,945 contracts recorded during March 2025, compared to 10,592 contracts in the same month last year, a decrease of 1.8%.
+Despite the increase in the value of funding, the number of contracts concluded decreased slightly, as 10,945 contracts were recorded during March 2025, compared to 10,592 contracts in the same month last year, a decrease of 1.8%.

-This decline suggests that individuals may be moving towards larger financings per contract, which may reflect either a rise in real estate prices or a move towards higher market value units.
+This decline suggests that individuals may be moving towards larger financings per contract, which may reflect either rising property prices or a move towards higher market value units.